 The initial disposal of a Referral, which must be authorised by the manager, may be:

-- That the child does not appear to be a Child in Need, which will result in one of the following: the provision of information, advice, sign-posting to another agency and/or no further action;
+- That the child does not appear to be a Child in Need of support, which will result in one of the following: the provision of information, advice, sign-posting to another agency and/or no further action;

-- That the child appears to be a Child in Need with a moderate level of need, in which case, the manager may authorise an Assessment;
+- That the child appears to be a Child in Need of support with a moderate level of need, in which case, the manager will redirect the child to FIS (see Continuum of Need and Thresholds Guidance) and may authorise an Assessment;

 - That it is suspected that the child is suffering or is likely to suffer from Significant Harm, which will result in an Assessment, with a view to conducting a Strategy Discussion, prior to a Section 47 Enquiry commencing.